eray-akalin/8D-problem-solving-mvp/README.md

 ### 3. Action Determination (Permanent Corrective Action)
 * Any cause can be flagged as a "Root Cause".
-* A permanent solution (action) can be entered for the item marked as the root cause.
+* A permanent solution can be entered for the item marked as the root cause.
 * Visually highlighted with green cards and icons.

 ---